Eric-Conn/Eric-Conn.github.io/README.md

 ## About me:
-I am looking for a roll in data science , data analytics, or machine lelarning.
+I am looking for a role in data science , data analytics, or machine lelarning.
 I have a background in mathematics and can program, with my preffered language as Python.
 I am currently a math and statistics tutor at SUNY FIT who also tutors students in data analysis and machine learning.

 Contact me on [Linkedin](https://www.linkedin.com/in/eric-connelly-685525212/)!